newsworthy39/php-mysqladmin-rest/README.md

 piece of software, when we're perfectly capable of actually running seperate programs quite well.
 By creating and implementing a _co-op_ program specifically for this administrative problem.

+# Security and integration

+We use JWT tokens to integrate with third-party authentication libraries.

 # Branching and pull-requests

 `main`-branch is protected and read-only.
 PRs are to be made towards main.